The Kick Velocity Distribution of Isolated Neutron Stars: Results

 where $\vec{v}$ is the vector containing the resulting velocity values such that $\vec{v}_{n,i}$ is the $i^{\text{th}}$ sample for the $n^{\text{th}}$ pulsar (for a data set containing $N$ pulsars), and $p_{\text{det}}(v)$ is the probability of detecting a pulsar that received a kick equal to $v$, which is assumed to be uniform for young pulsars and for old pulsars is determined by the simulation of \citet[][see their Figure 4]{Disberg_2025}.
 We fit the log-normal distribution by finding the values of $\mu$ and $\sigma$ for which the likelihood $\mathcal{L}$ is maximal.

 In Table \ref{tab1} we list the log-normal parameters (i.e., $\mu$ and $\sigma$) fitted to pulsar velocities in the various age ranges.
 The younger the pulsars, the more representative their current velocities are for their natal kicks, but in order to limit the effects of low number statistics we consider the fit to pulsars with $\tau_{\text{c}}\leq10$ Myr (based on parallax distances), which results in $\mu=5.60\pm0.12$ and $\sigma=0.68\pm0.10$, to be our fiducial kick distribution.
 For the oldest pulsars with $\tau_{\text{c}}>40$ Myr, we find the data to be insufficient for constraining $\mu$ and $\sigma$.
 However, through Equation \ref{eq6} we are able to fit a log-normal distribution to the pulsars with ages between $10$ and $40$ Myr, and by multiplying the likelihood for this sample with the likelihood for pulsars with $\tau_{\text{c}}\leq10$ Myr we constrain the parameters even further and obtain a fit for the pulsars with $\tau_{\text{c}}\leq40$ Myr, which results in $\mu=5.67\pm0.10$ and $\sigma=0.59\pm0.08$ (for parallax distance estimates).
-Table \ref{tab1} also lists fits based on DM distance estimates, which generally yield lower values of $\mu$ and higher values of $\sigma$, but we are more confident in the distance estimates based on parallax.

 The statistical uncertainties on $\mu$ and $\sigma$ quoted in Table \ref{tab1} are half the width of the $68\%$ credible intervals on these quantities obtained from the posterior on $\mu$ and $\sigma$ assuming the likelihood function of Equation \ref{eq6} and flat priors.
 We note that for parallax distances our parameter estimates are consistent within their error bars, though the estimated $\sigma$ for the $10<\tau_{\text{c}}/\text{Myr}\leq40$ sample is a marginal outlier.
+Table \ref{tab1} also lists fits based on DM distance estimates, but we are more confident in the distance estimates based on parallax.
 The parallax estimates are marginally consistent with the parameter estimates for DM distances, which favor smaller $\mu$ and wider $\sigma$.